MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/configure.md

 ## Import facilities

-The facility sample data file is available in the deployment package (.zip file).
-When you extract the .zip file, the sample data files are available under the
+The facility sample data file is available in the package.
+When you want to import your own facilities, you can download a template for facility. ([link](https://docs.microsoft.com/en-us/power-platform/admin/download-template-data-import))
-**SampleData** folder.

 ### How to import facility data from data files